LBaaS/lbaas-api/lbaas-tenant-api.md

 1. Node 'weight' values are not implemented

-2. Passing node 'condition' on node create will not be honored, all new nodes will be set in ENABLED state
+2. Passing node 'condition' on node create will not be honored, all new nodes will be set in ENABLED condition state

 3. IPV6 support is not implemented